Palermo

 • Occasional heatwaves during the summer months.

-• Heavy rainfall and thunderstorms in spring and autumn.
+• Heavy rainfall and thunderstorms, particularly in March.

 Palermo's Political Climate

-Palermo has been at the forefront of implementing progressive policies, particularly in areas like urban green spaces and cultural preservation.
-The neighborhood is known for its parks and public spaces, which are part of the city's efforts to promote sustainability and improve the quality of life for its residents.
-Additionally, Palermo has been active in social justice initiatives, advocating for equal rights and opportunities for all its inhabitants.
+Palermo has been at the forefront of implementing progressive policies, particularly in areas such as green spaces and public transportation.
+The neighborhood is known for its extensive parks and efforts to promote cycling and pedestrian-friendly streets.
+These initiatives reflect a broader commitment to sustainability and improving the quality of life for its residents.

 Political Quick Facts